Racemuis/epoch-based-covariance-estimates/README.md

 _Note that it is important to activate the right conda environment prior to running the command above.
 This can be done using_ `conda activate thesis`.<br>

+The results are automatically stored in a .csv file.

 ## References & Licenses
 My methods are based on the paper listed at [1].
 The source files that accompany the paper are released under the MIT license.
 They can be found in the [following repository](https://github.com/jsosulski/time-decoupled-lda).
 Moreover, this project relies heavily on the [pyRiemann library](https://zenodo.org/record/18982#.YLdhSKgzZPY) [2] and the [Mother of All BCI Benchmarks (MOABB)](https://github.com/NeuroTechX/moabb) [3].
 As the firstmentioned source files did not come in a pip-able package, I had to copy some of the files to my own repository.
 The license has been reproduced in the corresponding source files.